VoronDesign/VoronUsers/printer_mods/iron_aegis/steathburner_chaotic_labs_cnc_tap_v2/x_endstop_trigger/README.md

-# X End Stop Trigger for Chaotic Lab CNC Tap v2
+# Chaotic Lab CNC Tap V2 X Enstop Trigger

+Replaces the Chaotic Lab CNC Tap V2's X limit switch mounting bracket with a bracket that is capable of triggering a X Endstop that is mounted to the XY Joint of a Voron 2.4